Peugeot armoured car: History

-In the early months of the war, commercially acquired Peugeot type 153 tourers were hastily converted to open topped armoured cars by the addition of slab-sided 5.5 mm thick armoured plates around the crew compartment and an unprotected rear fighting compartment with wooden sides with a central pivot mounted machine gun or 37mm Hotchkiss M1887 gun protected by a light gun shield, 120 were built.
+In the early months of the war, commercially acquired Peugeot type 153 tourers were hastily converted to open topped armoured cars by the addition of slab-sided 5.5 mm thick armoured plates around the crew compartment and an unprotected rear fighting compartment with wooden sides with a central pivot mounted machine gun or 37mm gun protected by a light gun shield, 120 were built.

 Later in the year a purpose designed version was developed, designed Captain Reynault it was based on the larger type 146 chassis.
 The new design provided armoured protection for the engine and fighting compartment and a more enclosed gun shield for the armament, although the top remained open.
 150 were built, later in the production run the type 146 chassis was supplemented by the type 148 chassis.

 Service

 From 1915 the Western Front had bogged down in trench warfare and there was little use in French service for these cars, some being used for rear area patrols.
 By 1918 only 28 Peugeots remained in service.

+Two Peugeot armoured cars armed with machine guns were purchased by Romania and assigned to Grupul de automitraliere (lit.
+'Auto machine gun group') in 1916.
+The group was reorganized as Grupul de autoblindate (Armoured car group) in November 1916 after the reception of another two armoured cars.
+The unit, consisting of Peugeot and Renault armoured cars, participated with the cavalry brigade in the offensive of the Romanian Second Army on the Soveja road, and in the defence of Grozești in 1917.
+Some Peugeot armoured cars were still in service with reconnaissance units of the cavalry regiments at the start of World War II, but were likely withdrawn shortly afterwards.

 In 1920, 18 Peugeots were provided to Poland for use against the Soviets in the Polish–Soviet War.
 By the early 1930s the type was considered obsolete and were replaced in Polish Army service, although the type continued in service with the police.
 Three remained in service in September 1939, seeing combat against the invading German forces.

 In 1918 four Peugeots were also provided to the Kingdom of Serbia, they remained use with the Kingdom of Yugoslavia until 1941, seeing combat against the invading Germans.